TrafficSenseMSD/core/misc/RISKS.md

 #### Why a Linux automated build system?
 - It's free to get a Linux build system using TravisCI or similar
 - Scientific computer is more often than not run on Linux to maximize resources

-## Ensure the entire team is comfortable doing development (not scripts) in Python 3.6
-### Mitigation Measures
-Have every team member...
-* Fork and clone this repository
-*

-## Face the fallacy of "We will just use machine learning (ML)"

 # Additional Information